Summary

 The First Impression: Headlines on Social Media

 Social media is the frontline of engagement.
 Your headline is the first, and sometimes only, impression you make on a potential reader scrolling through their feed.
 You have but a fleeting moment to attract a prospect into your funnel.
 Don’t squander the opportunity.
-Use a benefit headline to but noticed.
+Use a benefit headline to be noticed.

 A headline with a strong benefit is more likely to go viral because it strikes a chord that resonates with the shared desires of a broader audience.
 When your headline taps into a universal benefit, sharing becomes almost reflexive.